 The beginning of the 2015-2016 school year, the Diocese appointed a new Superintendent of Schools, Catherine Thompson.
 Mrs. Thompson became Superintendent of Schools after serving as Principal at St. Francis de Sales school for 17 years.
 On July 1, 2015 Mrs. Nadine Villarreal became the eighth lay principal at Saint Anne Catholic School.
-Currently, our Principal is Mary Beth Zentner.
-Ms. Zentner has been a part of the Diocese of Las Vegas (OLLV) for fifteen years.
+Followed by Mary Beth Zentner, the ninth lay principal.

 In June of 2019, Abigale Carpenter became the tenth lay principal.
 Mrs. Carpenter is the current principal.